Cockfighter: Screenplay

 Willeford adapted the novel to the screen himself and made several major plot changes among many smaller changes in detail.
-The author indicated that Cockfighter is based loosely on the structure of the Odyssey, so it is most significant that the author removed the entire subplot with the beautiful widow Berenice, perhaps the Calypso character.
+The author indicated that Cockfighter is based loosely on the structure of the Odyssey. so it is most significant that the author removed the entire subplot with the beautiful widow Berenice, perhaps the Calypso character.
 Removing this character also excluded the protagonist's short-lived music career from the plot, although the movie does show Mansfield plucking a guitar at one point.
 Two other significant characters in the novel are also missing from the movie: Doc Riordan (a pharmacist/inventor who supplies Mansfield with conditioning medicines for his chickens) and the judge who sells the Mansfield farm.
 The final scene of the movie also presents a dramatic shift from the end of the book: Mansfield claims that Mary Elizabeth loves him as she walks off, whereas in the book he realizes that the relationship is over and he is free.

 There are many subtle details changed in the movie, most of which are insignificant to the plot.
 For example, it is emphasized in the book that Icky is a rare blue chicken, whereas in the movie he is a white chicken called "White Lightning".
 The Mansfield farm is in Ocala, Florida in the book, in Decatur, Georgia in the movie.
 Possibly for some comic relief in the movie, Baradinsky goes back to the motel tournament, rather than driving on to a separate tournament as in the novel.
 He hides his cash under the dead chickens in the bathtub and does not lose money like everyone else in the holdup.
 By the time of the Milledgeville, Georgia tournament, Middleton's wife had died in the book, but in the movie Middleton (played by Willeford himself) refers to his wife as living.
 And finally, in the movie, Mansfield does not "regain" his voice until after Mary Elizabeth leaves.

 Reception

-The film struggled to find an audience; Roger Corman said that it was the only movie that he backed in the 1970s that lost money.
+The film struggled to find an audience; it was largely ignored by critics and moviegoers at the time.
+Roger Corman said that it was the only movie that he backed in the 1970s that lost money.
 He had it re-cut and re-released under the title Born to Kill, but it still did not succeed.